syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/How-to-apply-Gradient-Rendering-for-the-GroupBar.md

 title: How to apply Gradient Rendering for the GroupBar
 description: Frequently asked questions
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## How to apply Gradient Rendering for the GroupBar
+# How to apply Gradient Rendering for the GroupBar

 The correct way to apply gradient rendering for the GroupBar is to handle the ProvideGroupBarItemBrush Event of GroupBar.